monalip/VA4JVM/Evaluation/jpf-visual/README.md

 # jpf-visual

-This project aims to provide a visualization tool for JPF (https://babelfish.arc.nasa.gov/hg/jpf/jpf-core).
+This project aims to provide a visualization tool for JPF (https://github.com/javapathfinder/jpf-core/).
+The jpf-core currently only supports Java 8.
 The current JPF can show the programme trace leading to a property violation, e.g. deadlock.

+## How to install jpf-core
+`git clone git@github.com:javapathfinder/jpf-core.git

+cd jpf-core
+./gradlew`<br />
+Refer [wiki](https://github.com/javapathfinder/jpf-core/wiki) of jpf-core more detailed instructions.
 The new panel, which is built upon jpf-shell (https://jpf.byu.edu/hg/jpf-shell), visualizes the programme trace to help understand the nature of failures and properties .

 ## How to Download
 You can obtain the source code of the jpf-visual using Mecurial (hg):